2nd Generation Wood Heat Controller

 Because house is so tight depressurization is a problem, a fan assisted fresh air intake near the stove brings in outside air.

 The advantage of using a preheat tank rather than adding the thermosiphon loop directly to the water heater is a much lower starting temperate.
-Well water entering the preheat tank is about 45F vs 120F for the electric water heater allowing stove to transfer significantly more energy.
+Well water entering the preheat tank is about 45F vs 130F for the electric water heater allowing stove to transfer significantly more energy.
 It also means there is no need for a check valve in the thermos phone loop.
 There is not much force moving the water through the loop so even a swing check valve is a significant impediment.

 Wood stove preheat tank is plumbed into the electric water heater cold water feed.
-As hot water is used electric heater draws replacement water from preheat tank.
+As hot water is used the electric heater draws replacement water from preheat tank.
 When stove is operating “cold” water entering electric heater is warmer than normal reducing or eliminating need for additional energy to heat the water.
 During the summer a solar batch heater in the greenhouse acts as a preheater reducing summer energy use.
 Implementing a preheat strategy has the advantage of not requiring any modification of the electric water heater while greatly reducing annual electricity consumption.

-The old system used hardwired logic driven by flue and water temperature thermocouple displays.
+The original system used hardwired logic driven by flue and water temperature thermocouple displays.
 The BCD temperature outputs were processed to sound an alert if flue temperature was too high and control the preheat tank pump.
 Fans were controlled by a line voltage thermostat.
 Normally unit was turned on at the beginning of a burn by the front panel pushbutton.
 The thermostat served as a backup turning the unit on whenever the fans were on.

 Another consideration driving the redesign effort is the digital panel meters I used are no longer available so if they fail I’m out of luck.
 Long term replacement is something to consider when designing this type of equipment.
 The old system was in operation for 25 years.
 Over that time had to redesign the power supply when the original failed and replace the meters with spares due to a lightning strike.
 Hopefully the new system will last as long.
 I purchased spares that can be placed into service if the originals fail.
 This buys time to design a replacement years down the road.
 As much as possible I tried to use the same major components as the greenhouse controller to minimize spares cost.